 If you want to know how to apply for Section 8 housing, you will find that the program is administered locally by authorized public housing agencies (PHAs), even though it is federally funded.
 To learn how to sign up for Section 8, you will need to go through your local or regional PHAs to apply.
 If you have any questions about your eligibility or details about the process of how to apply for housing assistance you can speak to representatives from your local PHAs for answers and support.
 Before speaking with a representative make sure you learn the basics about the Section 8 application process and the information and documentation associated with it.
-Seniors who want to sign up for HUD housing assistance can significantly cut possible delays and avoid complications with their application by getting their information and supporting evidence before starting.
+Seniors who want to sign up for housing assistance from the Department of Housing and Urban Development (HUD) can significantly cut possible delays and avoid complications with their application by getting their information and supporting evidence before starting.

 Learn About Section 8 Applications

-Applications for Section 8 housing are available only in your local PHA and to start your application you can contact a PHA representative by phone, by email or in person.
+Applications for Section 8 housing are available from your local PHA, and to start your application, you can contact a PHA representative by phone, by email, or in person.
 If you want to register for Section 8 housing program assistance you will need to share documents that prove eligibility within a limited period after turning in your application.
-To apply for Section 8 housing you will need to bring documents on three aspects of their application:
+To apply for Section 8 housing you will need to bring documents to prove three things:

 - Family composition

 These elements on the Section 8 application help representatives at local PHA offices determine if you meet the eligibility requirements for housing assistance.
 Also, although every resident who qualifies can sign up for HUD housing assistance, a few applicants can be considered first based on this information.